Updated: Oct 29, 2020

-You’re young and you have no proof of your knowledge, skills, or translatable employment experience.
+You’re young and have no proof of your knowledge, skills, or translatable employment experience.
 This is the unfortunate truth for several college students as they start applying for their first full-time jobs.
 You may be the world’s greatest graphic designer, but no employer has published your work other yourself.
-Since this is your first step into the workforce, you have no work connections that you can call on for opportunities; it seems like a really big challenge.
+Since this is your first step into the workforce, you've no work connections that you can call on for opportunities; it seems like a really big challenge.

 That’s why looking for an internship on your own may be entirely futile.
 That’s not to say internships are useless.
 Far from it – they teach you the real skills that you need in a workplace environment.
 Every day, you sharpen your networking skills.
 Statistically, there are way more unpaid internships than paid.
 Internships offer connections to mentors that may help you gain a position that’s not listed on the company website.
 The power of networking and building real relationships is invaluable.